 The RWA understands that for the region to thrive, its entire workforce must have access to affordable, convenient, and geographically comprehensive transportation.
-The RWA coordinates and collaborates with regional transportation planning groups, such as the Regional Transit Leadership Council and SEWRPC, to assess transportation systems and availability, identify opportunities and challenges, and enhance job seeker access to transportation through a variety of methods, including but not limited to, identifying and providing multimodal transportation options, supporting drivers license recovery initiatives, advocating for bus lines to suburban employment centers, and communicating low cost car loan programs and other assistance programs.
+The RWA coordinates and collaborates with regional transportation planning groups, such as MobiliSE and SEWRPC, to assess transportation systems and availability, identify opportunities and challenges, and enhance job seeker access to transportation through a variety of methods, including but not limited to, identifying and providing multimodal transportation options, supporting drivers license recovery initiatives, advocating for bus lines to suburban employment centers, and communicating low cost car loan programs and other assistance programs.
+EMI and WOW WDB are collaborating with MobiliSE to offer FlexRide and FlexRide for Working Partners (funded through a WEDC Workforce Innovation Grant) to better connect workers to "last mile" employer locations in the regional labor shed.